SlimBeji/Fullstack/backend-gin/README.md

 ## 📁 Key Directories

+The root directory contains the following key directories and files:

+-   `internal/` – Contains the main application source code, following the structure defined in the root **README.md**.
+-   `cmd/` – Contains entrypoints for running scripts, schedulers, and background task handlers.
+-   `app.go` – The API server entrypoint.

+> For a better development experience, hot reload is enabled in development using [air](https://github.com/air-verse/air).
+However, **air** does not work well if the entrypoint is placed in the `cmd/` folder.
+For this reason, the API server entrypoint (`app.go`) is kept separate from other `cmd` entries.

+### 📁📁 Internals

 -   `models/` – Data modeling: schemas, collections, CRUD logic, and example seed data
 -   `api/` – Gin server setup: auth, middlewares and REST routes
 -   `types/` – Shared types and data contracts.